IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

-[ii] Although the scoring and review processes vary for each award, the following are critical steps that are required to be completed in the selection process:
+[ii] Although the review criteria vary for each award, the following are critical steps that are required to be completed in the selection process:

-- Eligibility and criteria requirements are verified by Awards, Fellowships and Grants Coordinator.
+- Applicant eligibility and criteria requirements are verified by Assistant Manager, Awards, Fellowships, & Grants.

 - Application/Nomination reports are sent to the appropriate Committee Chair.